-The concordance table for social and environmental information corresponding to France's Grenelle II legislation may be found in paragraph 7.3.2 of this document.
+The concordance table for social and environmental information corresponding to France's Grenelle II legislation may be found in section 7.3.3 of this document.

 The GRI G4 in accordance option is "Essential Criteria".

 CONCORDANCE TABLE FOR THE FOURTH GENERATION OF THE GLOBAL REPORTING INITIATIVE GUIDELINES (GRI G4) AND THE UN SUSTAINABLE DEVELOPMENT GOALS (SDG)